SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Style_A_Table.md

 uid: Tutorial_Apps_Style_A_Table
 ---

-# Styling an order arrival table
+# Styling a table component

 This tutorial demonstrates how you can style an order arrival table in a low-code app.

-Expected duration: ** minutes.
+Expected duration: 30 minutes.

 > [!TIP]
 > See also: [Using the Template Editor](xref:Template_Editor)